anniemartina/myhttpserver/README.md

 make push
 ```

-6. Remove the container for cleanup:
+6. Remove the container from dev-vm for cleanup:
 ```
 make rm
 ```